OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/arrivals-and-departures-for-location.md

 * time - by default, the method returns the status of the system right now.
 However, the system can also be queried at a specific time.
 This can be useful for testing.
 See [timestamps](../index.html#Timestamps) for details on the format of the `time` parameter.
+* maxCount - The size of the list of nearbyStopIds, arrivalsAndDepartures, and stops to return.
+Defaults to 250, can be up to 1000.

 ## Response

 The response is primarily composed of [`<arrivalAndDeparture/>` elements](../elements/arrival-and-departure.html),  so see the element documentation for specific details.

 The nearby stop list is designed to capture stops that are very close by (like across the street) for quick navigation.
+This is sorted by distance and truncated to maxCount.

 Trips will not show up in the results if the schedule_relationship is SKIPPED.